 To date, we have been able to obtain financing; however, there is no assurance that financing will be available in the future, or if it is, that it will be available at terms acceptable to us.
+Moreover, the purchase agreement for the April 2024 Offering prohibits us from issuing common shares or common share equivalents for 30 days, subject to certain exceptions.
 Additional financings may be effected through debt financing and/or the issuance of equity securities, there being no assurance that any type of financing on terms acceptable to us will be available or otherwise occur.
 Debt financing must be repaid regardless of whether we generate revenues or cash flows from operations and may be secured by substantially all of our assets.
 Any equity financing or debt financing that requires the issuance of equity securities convertible into equity securities would cause the percentage ownership of our shareholders to be diluted, which dilution may be substantial.
 Also, any additional equity securities issued may have rights, preferences, or privileges senior to those of existing shareholders.
 Furthermore, if we issue additional securities, whether equity or debt, or if investors believe we may issue additional securities, the market price of our common shares could decline.
 If such financing is not available when required or is not available on acceptable terms, we may be required to reduce or eliminate certain pipeline candidates and development activities, and it may ultimately require us to suspend or cease operations, which could cause investors to lose the entire amount of their investment.